 Imagine building a large htmlwidgets for a client only to discover that for IT security reasons all their company laptops run a particular version of a web browser that does not support critical functionalities the widget relies upon.

-When writing code us humans like to use comprehensible variable names, line breaks, spaces and other things that help make things clear and readable.
-Machines however, do not need much of that, as long as the code is valid, it will run.
+When writing code, us humans like to use comprehensible variable names, line breaks, spaces, and other things that help make things clear and readable.
+Machines, however, do not need any of that; as long as the code is valid, it will run.

 The minified files of a library tend to end in

 .min.js though minified code can very well be placed in a

 While writing an R package, one is free to organise the functions in different files as their content (functions, data, etc.) is ultimately loaded into the global environment with

 library by the user of the package.